 Such cases of employers not compensating for workers' injuries are rare, said MOM.

-"Of the approximately 30,000 work injury compensation cases processed annually, over 99.9 per cent of valid claims are settled in full," said Ms Kee Ee Wah, director of the Work Injury Compensation Department at the ministry.
+"Of the approximately 18,000 injuries reported annually, over 99.9 per cent of valid work injury compensation claims are settled in full," said Ms Kee Ee Wah, director of the Work Injury Compensation Department at the ministry.

 Valiancy Enterprise had failed to pay a carpenter $25,000 in compensation although it was ordered to do so by MOM in October last year.
 Mr Phua Soon Beng had the tip of his left thumb sliced off by a wood-cutting machine in November 2015.